 FYI: Breastfeeding is the healthiest, ideal way to feed your baby.
 If you are looking for books on formula feeding you will likely be unhappy with the information presented in this list of the best breastfeeding books.
 The best way to maintain your milk supply is to feed on demand and be close to your baby, which many of these books state.
 If this approach will not work for you, you might not find these books working for you either.
 If you find a breastfeeding book that is geared more toward bottle feeding and supplementing with formula, please let me know!
 I’d love to add it to this list as I think many mothers would find it helpful.

 The Best Breastfeeding Books

-The following is a list of the best breastfeeding books for any mom no matter where she finds herself on her breastfeeding journey.
+The following is a list of the best breastfeeding books for any parent no matter where they finds themselves on their breastfeeding journey.

 If I had to recommend only breastfeeding book resource, The Ultimate Breastfeeding Book of Answers would be it.
 Some of the focus of the book is on the history of breastfeeding which is so helpful and validating when women are wondering why breastfeeding is such a challenge.

 The other portions of the book are “how-to’s” which is really helpful, especially in the beginning, when you’re trying to get a good latch.
 If you have time, check out the author’s videos online.
 They’re really helpful about showing you what a good latch looks like.

 The Womanly Art of Breastfeeding has extremely helpful information in it like preparing to breastfeed, common problems, solutions, starting solids, going back to work, etc.